 - The conditions of the home you are exchanging into, check what repairs works, if any, are being carried out by your new landlord

 A mutual exchange is a home swap between two or more social housing tenants.
 This can be for a number of reasons, but often it can be due to needing more space (or sometimes less), moving for work or to be closer to family.
 A mutual exchange is a great alternative for tenants who don’t have a high enough priority or banding to be able to access a home through the normal allocation process.

 Am I eligible to swap?

 You will need to be a council housing tenant and hold a secure tenancy to have the right to mutually exchange.
 If you have an introductory tenancy, you will not be eligible to swap.
-It is always good to contact your Neighbourhood Management Officer to find out what type of tenancy you have and if you are allowed to swap homes before you start looking.
+It is always good to contact your Housing Officer to find out what type of tenancy you have and if you are allowed to swap homes before you start looking.